 They are usually classified by the location in the body.

-At first the symptoms may be mild and occur only after fatigue, stress or exertion.
+At first Dystonia symptoms may be mild and occur only after fatigue, stress or exertion.
 They can be intermittent or can even plateau, depending on the type of dystonia.

 The most common type of dystonia is cervical dystonia, or torticollis, in which the muscles of the head and neck develop sustained contractions that commonly result in twisting of the neck.
 Patients complain of pain, fatigue and soreness in the muscles and may end up in severely distorted postures.
 In other patients, the neck movements are more spasmodic.

-Medication is often prescribed to help restore the proper balance of chemicals in the body in people who have movement disorders.
+Medication is often prescribed as a Dystonia treatment to help restore the proper balance of chemicals in the body in people who have movement disorders.

 Cases that do not respond to medication may require surgery, often aimed at interrupting abnormal movements.
 Various available procedures may be used during surgery to optimize the benefit as different targets are tested.

-One procedure is pallidotomy, a computer-assisted neurosurgery, aimed at reducing tremor, rigidity and other symptoms by destroying the areas of the brain that caused these symptoms.
+One dystonia treatment procedure is pallidotomy, a computer-assisted neurosurgery, aimed at reducing tremor, rigidity and other symptoms by destroying the areas of the brain that caused these symptoms.